 Neglect is the failure to provide for or meet a child's basic physical, emotional, educational, and medical needs.
 Neglect differs from abuse in that it usually occurs without intent to harm.
 Physical neglect includes failure to provide adequate food, clothing, shelter, supervision, and protection from potential harm.
 Emotional neglect is failure to provide affection or love or other kinds of emotional support.
 Educational neglect is failure to enroll a child in school, ensure attendance at school, or provide home schooling.
 Medical neglect is failure to ensure that a child receives appropriate preventive care (eg, vaccinations, routine dental examinations) or needed treatment for injuries or physical or mental disorders.

 Severe corporal punishment (eg, whipping, burning, scalding) clearly constitutes physical abuse, but for lesser degrees of physical and emotional chastisement, the boundary between socially accepted behavior and abuse varies among different cultures.
-Likewise, certain cultural practices (eg, female genital mutilation [see Child Maltreatment: Female Genital Mutilation]) are so extreme as to constitute abuse.
-However, certain folk remedies (eg, coining, cupping, irritant poultices) often create lesions (eg, bruises, minor burns) that can mimic those caused by abuse; in such cases, the line between acceptable cultural practices and abuse may be blurred.
+Likewise, certain cultural practices (eg, female genital mutilation [see Female Genital Mutilation]) are so extreme as to constitute abuse.
+However, certain folk remedies (eg, coining, cupping, irritant poultices) often create lesions (eg, bruises, petechiae, minor burns) that can blur the line between acceptable cultural practices and abuse.

 Generally, abuse can be attributed to a breakdown of impulse control in the parent or caregiver.
 Several factors contribute.

 Parental characteristics and personality features can play a role.
-The parent's own childhood may have lacked affection and warmth, may not have been conducive to the development of adequate self-esteem or emotional maturity, and, in most cases, also included other forms of abuse.
+The parent's own childhood may have lacked affection and warmth, may not have been conducive to the development of adequate self-esteem or emotional maturity, and, in most cases, also included other forms of maltreatment.
 Abusive parents may see their children as a source of unlimited and unconditional affection and look to them for the support that they never received.
-As a result, they may have unrealistic expectations of what their children can supply for them; they are frustrated easily and lose control; and they may be unable to give what they never experienced.
+As a result, they may have unrealistic expectations of what their children can supply for them, they are frustrated easily and have poor impulse control, and they may be unable to give what they never experienced.
 Drug or alcohol use may provoke impulsive and uncontrolled behaviors toward their children.
-Parental mental disorders may also increase the risk of abuse.
+Parental mental disorders also increase the risk of maltreatment.

-Irritable, demanding, or hyperactive children may provoke parents' tempers, as may developmentally or physically disabled children, who often are more dependent.
-Sometimes strong emotional ties do not develop between parents and premature or sick infants separated from parents early in infancy or with biologically unrelated children (eg, stepchildren), increasing the risk of abuse.
+Irritable, demanding, or hyperactive children may provoke parents' tempers, as may developmentally or physically disabled children, who often are more dependent than a typically developing child.
+Sometimes strong emotional bonds do not develop between parents and children.
+This lack of bonding occurs more commonly with premature or sick infants separated from parents early in infancy or with biologically unrelated children (eg, stepchildren), increasing the risk of abuse.

 Situational stress may precipitate abuse, particularly when emotional support of relatives, friends, neighbors, or peers is unavailable.

 Physical abuse, emotional abuse, and neglect are associated with poverty and lower socioeconomic status.
 However, all types of abuse, including sexual abuse, occur across the spectrum of socioeconomic groups.
-The risk of sexual abuse is increased in children who have several caregivers or a caregiver with several sex partners.
+The risk of sexual abuse is increased in children who have several caregivers or a caregiver who has several sex partners.

 Symptoms and Signs